City of the Dead (novel): Plot

 Jim finds Danny alive as the book opens but the living dead soon converge on their location.
 Frankie and Martin join Jim in the house and they are soon trapped in the attic.
 As they see Danny's neighbor in his panic room across the way the zombies set fire to the house.
 They rig a ladder between the two houses and everyone but Frankie makes it across, Frankie however has a two-story fall into a swimming pool below.
 Meanwhile: Don, Martin, Jim, and Danny regroup and make a run for Don's Ford explorer.
 Upon escaping the garage they find Frankie fighting zombies in the front yard badly hurt from the fall and shot several times.
 They rescue her as she goes into shock.

 Back in Hellertown Ob has taken Baker's body and is instructing his minions to make a motor pool from all the abandoned vehicles.
 Ob is distressed that Jim is alive and escaping him, he begins to fantasize killing Martin and Jim.
-Here he divulges that the Sissquim can see the life auras coming from the living.
+Here he divulges that the Siqqusim can see the life auras coming from the living.
 Ob is then killed by some hiding guardsmen who he discovers.

 Their escape is short lived as Frankie left the keys in the Humvee and the zombies are in hot pursuit.
 They use the Humvee to force the car into an accident.
 Jim regains consciousness as zombies are trying to pull Danny from the wreckage and biting his arm.
 Jim loses it and violently kills the zombie, punctuating each blow with the words "I told you to leave my son alone."
 Martin has been thrown from the car and his head had turned a full 180 degrees around.
 Jim smashes his head in with a rock as he reanimates proclaiming "There is no God".
 Jim leads the zombies away distracting them from his party including a very badly injured Frankie making plans to meet them in what looks like an abandoned parking structure.
 There is a legless zombie hiding in a car who alerts more zombies to the groups presence.
 Jim races back to the structure as the group races for the roof.
 Almost simultaneously a helicopter shows up using a powerful sonic device that kills all the zombie birds and almost kills Jim.
 They rescue Jim and take him to Ramsey towers.